garrattarmy/card-list-test/README.md

 ### Backend Setup

-1. Open your terminal and navigate to the `project/backend` directory: cd backend
+1. After cloning the repo, open your terminal and navigate to the `project/backend` directory: cd project/backend

 2. Install backend dependencies: npm install